radebajic/radebajic/_posts/2024-10-14-gant-in-python.md

         {% include figure.liquid loading="eager" path="assets/img/gant_chart.png" class="img-fluid rounded z-depth-1" zoomable=true %}
     </div>
 </div>
 Gantt chart in Python using Matplotlib.
+Full code on [GitHub](https://github.com/radebajic/visualizations/blob/main/gantchart.py).
 You can further customize the chart by changing the colors, adding more data, or modifying the labels.
 The possibilities are endless.